 Sealing of a microcement is very important, not only to help prevent staining, but also to increase the abrasion resistance further than the unsealed microcement may offer.

 Whilst the CARRcrete microcement are inherently less porous than many overlays products on the market, they do need to be sealed to be fully protected.
 We do this with a combination of sealers, an impregnator plus a topical sealer.

-The first step to sealing our micro overlay, is our impregnator.
-The impregnating sealer is a breathable solvent based solution that soaks into the surface, coating the minute pores and grains of quartz within the final top layer of product.
-This sealer adds very little additional colour and is almost transparent with a matt finish.
+The first step to sealing our micro overlay, is our CARRcrete MicroSeal impregnating pre-sealer.
+The MicroSeal pre-sealer is a breathable water based solution of acrylic and polyurethane that soaks into the surface, coating the minute pores and grains of quartz within the final top layer of product.
+This sealer adds a little additional colour and is almost transparent with a matt finish.

-This sealer alone is more than capable of standing up to water and oil based stains and is akin to a premium stone sealer.
-It works by increasing the surface tension to prevent contaminants from penetrating the surface.
+This sealer alone is more than capable of standing up to water and oil based stains.
 This sealer also increases the overall strength and abrasion resistance of the microcement.

-The second step is to apply two coats of our topical coating sealer.
-This topical sealer is again a breathable solvent solution which is applied over the impregnated surface.
-The solvent carrier allows the product to adhere to the fully sealed surface below.
+The second step is to apply two-three coats of our topical coating sealer.
+This topical sealer is again a breathable polyurethane solution which is applied over the pre-sealed surface.
+The water based solvent carriers allows the guard product to adhere to the fully sealed surface below.

 A microcement or microconcrete layer like most other finished floor surfaces such as timber flooring, resin, natural stone tiles, vinyl flooring such as Amtico and Karndean, can be damaged through misuse, neglect and deliberate methods.